muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 The solution comprises two projects for finding transitive dependencies:

-- [`NuGet.TransitiveDependency.Finder`][codelibrary].
-This project provides a
-  .NET library that can be used in any application or service for finding transitive dependencies.
+- [`NuGetTransitiveDependencyFinder`][codelibrary].
+This project provides a .NET library that can be used in any application or service for finding transitive dependencies.
-- [`NuGet.TransitiveDependency.Finder.ConsoleApp`][codeconsoleapp].
+- [`NuGetTransitiveDependencyFinder.ConsoleApp`][codeconsoleapp].
 This project
-  solution.
+  runs the NuGet transitive dependency finder logic against a specified .NET solution.
 It is expected to be the standard mechanism through which consumers use the NuGet Transitive Dependency Finder.